-While this is the easiest way to understand the essence of a breach of contract New York Law requires 4 elements to prove a breach of contract claim.
+While this is the easiest way to understand the essence of a breach of contract, New York Law requires 4 elements to prove a breach of contract claim.

-1. The existence of a binding contract;
+- The existence of a binding contract.

-2. Plaintiff’s performance of the contract;
+- Plaintiff’s performance of the contract.

-3. Defendant’s material breach of the contract, and;
+- Defendant’s material breach of the contract.

-4. Damages resulting from the breach.
+- Damages resulting from the breach.

 Contract disputes are one of the most common dilemmas a business can face.
 These disputes can be taxing on your business, causing stress and quickly diverting time away from productivity and the bottom line.
-At Pardalis & Nohavicka out goal is to avoid costly civil litigation and attempt to resolve your dispute in a fair and reasonable manner while still protecting your legal rights.
+At Pardalis & Nohavicka our goal is to avoid costly civil litigation and attempt to resolve your dispute in a fair and reasonable manner while still protecting your legal rights.

 Other breach of contract claims arise out of employment agreements, service agreements, entertainment contract, real estate contracts, business contracts, purchase or sale agreements and construction contracts.

 Our firm has prosecuted and defended thousands of breach of contract claims ranging from the simplest to the most complex.
 Below are a few examples of breach of contract claims we are currently handling:

-Employment contract disputes arising out of wrongful termination claims, non- competition, non-solicitation and non-disclosure agreement (NDA) claims.
+- Employment contract disputes arising out of wrongful termination claims, non- competition, non-solicitation and non-disclosure agreement (NDA) claims.

-Construction contract disputes arising out of work performed, change orders, delays, with respect to general contractor, sub-contractor, supplier, owners, public works, etc.
+- Construction contract disputes arising out of work performed, change orders, delays, with respect to general contractor, sub-contractor, supplier, owners, public works, etc.

-General breach of contract claims for money damages arising out of services rendered or goods provided.
+- General breach of contract claims for money damages arising out of services rendered or goods provided.

-Breach of contract claims for Injunctive relief and specific performance on real estate contract.
+- Breach of contract claims for injunctive relief and specific performance on real estate contract.